A Spring Wedding at Edes House, Chichester

 Spring wedding vibes

-On a bright and unseasonably warm March morning, the bride began her preparations with her best friend who was also her maid of honour, and mum by her side.
+On a bright and unseasonably warm March morning, the bride began her preparations with her best friend, who was also her maid of honour, and mum by her side.
 The atmosphere was filled with quiet excitement, soft laughter and a few happy tears.
 The natural light was perfect for capturing relaxed, candid moments and as the final touches came together, the bride’s father’s reaction to his daughter was unforgettable.

-The ceremony took place in the Norfolk Room at the elegant Edes House – a stunning Georgian building right in the centre of Chichester.
+The wedding ceremony took place in the Norfolk Room at the elegant Edes House – a stunning Georgian building right in the centre of Chichester.
 With only 35 guests, the ceremony felt incredibly personal and heartfelt.
 As the bride walked down the aisle, the groom’s first sight of her was just the very best.
 He was totally blown away.
-With every vows full of emotion, I felt truly privileged to document each tender moment.
+With every vow full of emotion, I felt truly privileged to document each tender moment.

 Perfect pub reception

-We took some relaxed family photos in the garden and took a short wander with the couple for their portraits.
+We took some relaxed family photos in the garden.
+I then took the bride and groom for a short wander to do some couple portraits.
 The combination of spring light, gentle breeze and two people very much in love made for some truly magical images.
-It was a perfect moment for them to spend a few minutes absorbing their day before heading in to be greated by their guests.
+It was a perfect moment for them to spend a few minutes to absorb their day before heading in to be greated by their guests.

 Emotional moments